 The evaluation reports will utilize the THECB Suggested Evaluation Report Template (Attachment F-3) and adhere to the THECB Style manual.
 Clear and concise research questions will be posed with specific attention to independent/dependent and control variables.
-Moreover, when applicable, null hypotheses will be included.
-Supporting research will be referenced especially those noted in the CSSP RFA Appendix A "Strategies to Increase Student Success."
 The evaluation team will provide technical assistance with quantitative and qualitative data collection and analysis.
 Online materials will be available in addition to the planned site visit cycle opportunities.
-See Attachments F-4, F-5, and F-6 for samples of online materials (e.g., sample institutional review board application, a guideline for using qualitative methods, and a sample advising survey).
-Constructive feedback and recommendations will be crafted by the evaluation team with details coming from content experts.
-The evaluation team will be sure to include references for professional development and exemplary models of practice.
-Furthermore, the evaluation team will construct a website that CSSPs can access that contains up-to-date reference materials as well as opportunities to conduct online discussions all in the spirit of building professional community.
+Constructive feedback and recommendations will be crafted by the evaluation team with an eye towards including learning support (lead by Dr. Acee), mathematics (led by Dr. Mireles) and ESL and literacy (led by Dr. Paulson) and other areas of adult education.
+The evaluation team will also include references for professional development and exemplary models of practice.
+Furthermore, the evaluation team will construct a website that ABE-IG project sites can access that contains up-to-date reference materials as well as opportunities to conduct online discussions all in the spirit of building professional community.